 This website contains images of high denomination banknotes from my personal collection that were issued during periods of hyperinflation.
 There is a wide variety of notes from different times and countries, all of them both beautiful and tragic.

-There are over ONE THOUSAND banknotes to view - from over 950 different issuing authorities.
+There are over 1100 German banknotes to view - from over 950 different issuing authorities.

 Here is a direct link to the GERMAN REGIONAL HYPERINFLATION BANKNOTES for those interested.